inyong37/Study/_Computer/Software/System.md

     - Android TV (used for Smart TV)
     - Android Auto (from March 2015, used for connected vehicle by Android Phone)
     - Android Automotive OS (used for infortainment system of vehicle)
-  - Arch Linux (by Judd Vinet, from 2002, used for the x86-64 architecture)

 - z/OS (by IBM, from October 2000, used for Mainframe)
 - TinyOS (by TinyOS Alliance, from 2000)
 - FreeRTOS (by Real Time Engineers Ltd., from 2003)